lordmetroid/conductor/README.md

 of the web application.
 The _program_dir_ value-data pair specifies the directory where the programs are stored and the available programs are specified by the _programs_ value-data pair.
 The _programs_ is a __list__ of sets of two values.
-The absolute website search path and the corresponing program to be executed on a request for that search path.
+The absolute web application search path and the corresponing program to be executed on a request for that search path.

 * Application program resources specifies the directories where resources available to a program are stored.

 ## Execution
-> erl -pa ebin/ -run conductor -conf website.conf
+> erl -pa ebin/ -run conductor -conf webapp.conf

 Applications consist of four components.
 A Program and associated models, views and controllers.